mmdavid/R_lasso_example/README.md

 - Log10_of_feature_weigth.pdf: Boxplot ranking the absolute value of the mean of the weight attibuted to each feature.

-- output_binomial_regression.Rda: an R object with the feature's name and weight.
+- output_binomial_regression.Rda: an R object with name and weight of the features.

 An example of output is provided in the example_results/ folder.